-Bookkeepers handle the daily financial tasks like categorizing transactions, posting credits and debits, and running financial reports.
+Bookkeepers handle daily financial tasks like categorizing transactions, posting credits and debits, and running financial reports.
 Accountants take that information to provide financial predictions and guidance for a business.

-They’re related terms but different when it comes to your business’ overall health.
+They’re related terms but different when it comes to a business’ overall health.
 Bookkeeping entails the recording of daily transactions in a consistent manner (categorizing transactions, running reports, reconciling accounts, etc.), and it is essential to building a financially sound operation.
 Bookkeepers take care of day-to-day financials, like posting credits and debits, maintaining the general ledger, and completing payroll.

 On the other hand, accounting is more high-level, and it uses the financial information managed/reported by a bookkeeper to generate financial models and guidance.